Regular Part Time (17.5 hours/week)

 Academic and Job Experience Required:

-B.A. or a degree in a related field, a community service support worker (CSSW) diploma or child and youth care counsellor (CYCC) diploma plus two years’ experience.
-Extensive field experience and/or combination of relevant life experience will be taken into consideration.
+B.A. or a degree in a related field, or a community service support worker (CSSW) diploma or a child and youth care counsellor (CYCC) diploma plus two years’ experience.

 “PCRS fosters an environment that ensures a sense of belonging, dignity, and respect.
 We welcome applications from persons with diverse backgrounds and all abilities.”